What is a predictive model?

 - For the sales & marketing departments, it is vital to limit the number of customers that go and see what the competition does.
 To that effect, they can build predictive models out of their customer data to efficiently predict who will leave them and engage into corrective actions.
 Read More.

-Of course, these are not the only professional areas where domain experts can benefit from predictive models.
+Of course, these are not the only professional areas where domain experts can benefit from it.
 If you have some Small Data sets and you want to use them to predict more efficiently future results, why not try it by yourself?